-Certificate of Advanced Study students must have a four-year degree, the economics admission prerequisites, and graduate level course work that meets the prerequisites for courses offered at Thunderbird.
-Students successfully completing the certificate may apply for admission into Thunderbird's MBA in Global Management program.
+Certificate of Advanced Study students must have a four-year degree, the microeconomics and macroeconomics admission prerequisites, and graduate-level course work that meets the prerequisites for courses offered at Thunderbird.
+Students successfully completing the certificate may apply for admission into Thunderbird's MBA in Global Management Program.
 Admission would be conditional upon applicants meeting regular admission requirements.
-The 15 credit hours of coursework awarded in the certificate program would be transferred for those students accepted into the MBA in Global Management.
+The 15 credit hours of coursework awarded in the Certificate Program would be transferred for those students accepted into the MBA in Global Management.